alex-adzinets/Portfolio/README.md

 * **Full showcase of skills:**
 This website demonstrates my proficiency in various web development technologies and design principles.

-**Want to see the design inspiration?**

-Check out the Figma file for the initial design concepts behind this website: https://www.figma.com/file/3Z1ldcJ53585KhTnorHUcr/Portfolio?type=design&node-id=0%3A1&mode=dev

 **Ready to dive in?**

 Explore the different sections of my portfolio to learn more about my expertise, my projects, and my professional journey.
 Feel free to reach out if you have any questions!